jeremiahtenbrink/LazyLess/README.md

 }
 ```

+We now include a color scheme mixin for project.
+If you want to include the auto color schema into your project
+just add

 I have separated the mixins into 6 main categories so its easy to find the animation you are looking for via intellisense.

 #### .entrance-MIXIN-NAME